CAOU123/cwebsocket/README.md

 MIT Licensed.

 ## ESP32
 With this library you can turn your ESP32 to websocket server and get realtime properties from your microcontroller only with browser!
 Uses hardware cryptography from ESP32 for SHA1 and Base64, no software crypto needed!
+The server wrapper uses a total of three FreeRTOS tasks for any number of sockets (default 5 max).
+Can handle messages 0.2 ms apart.

 ## Notes
 ### Not supported